Connecticut Partnership Frequently Asked Questions

 Long-term care includes a wide range of services provided to people who need continued help with Activities of Daily Living (bathing, dressing, eating, using the toilet, continence, transferring from a bed to a chair) due to a chronic condition or limited ability to function; or continued supervision due to a deterioration in mental capacity (such as, Alzheimer's Disease and other forms of dementia).
 Long-term care can be provided in a variety of places, including: a person's home; a nursing facility; through community-based services (i.e., Adult Day Care) and in a variety of assisted living settings (i.e., Continuing Care Retirement Communities, Residential Care Homes, Assisted Living Facilities).

 What is the risk of needing long-term care?Everyone is potentially at risk.
-A 2005 study1 found that 69% of people turning 65 years of age will need some long-term care before they die.
-Women are at a higher risk than men with 79% of women turning 65 years of age needing some long-term care and 58% of men turning 65 needing some long-term care.
-Among those turning 65 years of age, 52% will need long-term care for at least one year before they die and 20% will need more than five years of care.
-Thirty-one percent will have no need for long-term care.2
+A 2016 study1 found that 52%% of people turning 65 years of age will need some long-term care before they die.
+Women are at a higher risk than men with 58% of women turning 65 years of age needing some long-term care and 47% of men turning 65 needing some long-term care.2

 What is the cost of long-term care?